Mentality of RB Leipzig suits me a lot, feels Yussuf Poulsen

 The Danish striker talked about his time with the club, his ambitions and Denmark’s remarkable run at the Euros

-When you take about clubs of the 21st century, the name of RB Leipzig is sure to arise in the discussion.
+When you talk about clubs of the 21st century, the name of RB Leipzig is sure to arise in the discussion.
 The German club founded in 2009, are a modern-day case study for many clubs in planning and development.
 In only 13 years of their existence, Leipzig got to the Bundesliga in 2016 from the fifth tier in 2009.
 They have finished runners-up in the Bundesliga (including their debut season) and the DFB Pokal twice.
 Leipzig also made it to the Champions League semi-finals in 2020-21.

 Their success is largely attributed to their vision for the team and their ingenuity.
 But, more importantly, it is their players as well.
 A vital cog in the latter has been Yussuf Poulsen.
 The Danish international joined Leipzig in 2013 and has been a part of Leipzig’s journey ever since.
 In his eight seasons with the club, Poulsen has scored 78 goals in 308 games, having been part of all their achievements listed above.